UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 ### Example parallel (MPI) ANSYS/Fluent jobscript

-Here is an example runscript for running Fluent in parallel potentially across more than one node.
+Here is an example runscript for running Fluent in parallel potentially across more than one node. **Note**: the need to use the supplied Intel 2018 MPI instead of the default.

 ```
 #!/bin/bash -l

-# ANSYS 2021.R2: Batch script to run ANSYS/fluent distributed parallel
+# ANSYS 2023.R1: Batch script to run ANSYS/fluent distributed parallel
 # (80 cores).

 # Request 2 hours of wallclock time (format hours:minutes:seconds).